jiaaro/jiaaro/_posts/2016-09-02-gaming-values.md

 Fun is number one.
 Gaming is entertainment.
 Not a lifestyle, not a subculture.

 Call me a filthy casual if you want.
-But do it quick, I heard destiny raised their level cap again.
+But do it quick, I heard Destiny raised their level cap again.
 Or can you skip the grinding with an in-app purchase now?

 My other values largely follow from that.